-- At the most recent IEP team meeting that the parent(s) or adult student attended prior to removal of the student from the public school, the parent(s) or adult student did not inform the IEP team that they were rejecting the placement proposed by the school or USDB to provide a FAPE to their student, including stating their concerns and their intent to enroll their student in a private school at public expense; or - 2.
-At least 10 business days (including any holidays that occur on a business day) prior to the removal of the student from the public school, the parent(s) or adult student did not give written notice to the school or USDB of the information described above; - 3.
-Prior to the parent's or adult student's removal of the student from the public school, the school or USDB informed the parent(s) or adult student, through the prior written notice requirements of its intent to evaluate the student (including a statement of the purpose of the evaluation that was appropriate and reasonable), but the parent(s) or adult student did not make the student available for the evaluation; or - 4.
-Upon a judicial finding of unreasonableness with respect to actions taken by the parent(s) or adult student.
+- 1. At the most recent IEP Team meeting that the parent(s) or student who is an adult attended prior to removal of the student from the public school, the parent(s) or student who is an adult did not inform the IEP Team that they were rejecting the placement proposed by the school or USDB to provide a FAPE to the student, including stating their concerns and their intent to enroll the student in a private school at public expense; or - 2.
+At least ten business days (including any holidays that occur on a business day) prior to the removal of the student from the public school, the parent(s)

+- or student who is an adult did not give written notice to the school or USDB of the information described above; - 3.
+Prior to the parent's or student's, who is an adult, removal of the student from the public school, the school or USDB informed the parent(s) or student who is an adult, through the prior written notice requirements of its intent to evaluate the student (including a statement of the purpose of the evaluation that was appropriate and reasonable), but the parent(s) or student who is an adult did not make the student available for the evaluation; or - 4.
+Upon a judicial finding of unreasonableness with respect to actions taken by the parent(s) or student who is an adult.